brianglass/anastasis/files/wednesday_matins1.md

 By your toils you ended our toils, Lover of humankind; so now take over to a life without toil those who devoutly worship your holy sufferings, O God of all.

-When creation saw you crucified it was altered and trembled: earth was shaken, rocks were rent and the sunÂ’s course drew away the light.
+When creation saw you crucified it was altered and trembled: earth was shaken, rocks were rent and the sun’s course drew away the light.

 ****